faishalshaikh26/Product-Store/frontend/README.md

     2. Sends a POST request to the `/api/products` endpoint with the `newProduct` data.
     3. Checks the response to ensure it is successful and contains valid product data.
     4. Updates the `products` array with the newly created product if the request is successful.
+- `fetchProducts`: An asynchronous function to fetch the list of products from the `/api/products` endpoint.
+It performs the following steps:
+    1. Sends a GET request to the `/api/products` endpoint.
+    2. Checks the response to ensure it is successful.
+    3. Updates the `products` array with the fetched product data.
+- `deleteProduct`: An asynchronous function to delete a product by its ID.
+It performs the following steps:
+    1. Sends a DELETE request to the `/api/products/{pId}` endpoint.
+    2. Checks the response to ensure it is successful.
+    3. Updates the `products` array by removing the deleted product.

+This setup provides state management for creating, fetching, and deleting products.

+## Logic of `ProductCard.jsx`

+The `ProductCard.jsx` file defines a card component for displaying individual product details using React and Chakra UI.
+Here's a breakdown of the key elements:

+- **Imports**:
+  - Chakra UI components: `Box`, `Image`, `Heading`, `Text`, `HStack`, `IconButton`, `useColorModeValue`, `useToast`
+  - Zustand store: `useProductStore`
+  - Chakra UI icons: `EditIcon`, `DeleteIcon`

+- **ProductCard Component**:
+  - Uses the `useColorModeValue` hook to set the text color and background color based on the current color mode.
+  - Uses the `useProductStore` hook to access the `deleteProduct` function from the Zustand store.
+  - Uses the `useToast` hook from Chakra UI to display toast notifications.
+  - The `handleDeleteProduct` function:
+    - Calls the `deleteProduct` function with the product ID.
+    - Displays a success or error toast notification based on the response.
+  - Displays the product image, name, and price using the `Image`, `Heading`, and `Text` components.
+  - Provides `IconButton` components for editing and deleting the product.

+This setup provides a responsive and styled card component for displaying individual product details with delete functionality and toast notifications.